Do you enjoy listening to music? If so, why not use French songs to improve your French?

 - whether the terms are everyday French, slang, vulgar words or a type of vocabulary only used by a certain group or group age…

-So it may not that easy to integrate French song vocabulary into your everyday vocabulary.
+So it may not be that easy to integrate French song vocabulary into your everyday vocabulary.

 Because by nature songs come with audio they look like a great way to work on your pronunciation.